Welcome!

 We currently do not generally ship live plants out of province as they are overwintered outdoors to ensure hardiness, and may therefore contain organisms not native to other places.
 Some areas near us can receive free shipping, so please inquire if you are unsure or if our website is not cooperating.

-Teachers, groups, and corporate team builders, a great idea for this spring or next fall, is to arrange for one of our in-person workshops or tours.
-Whether you wish to create a mini ecosystem (woodland, prairie, or puddle garden), go on a nature walk, or engage with and learn from our unique livestock and regenerative farming practices, MM Gardens can create an experience just for you!
+Teachers, groups, and corporate team builders, a great idea for this fall or next spring, is to arrange for one of our in-person workshops or tours.
+Whether you wish to create a mini ecosystem (woodland faerie, prairie, or puddle garden), go on a nature walk, or engage with and learn from our unique livestock and regenerative farming practices, MM Gardens can create an experience just for you!
 Contact us at info@mmgardens for details.

 Gift certificates are a great way to gift something in advance or if you are unsure of what someone may like.
 Delivery is also available to a number of areas.

-Our aim is to provide completely immersive nature and agricultural experiences and products to educate
+We aim to provide completely immersive nature and agricultural experiences and products to educate

 Black Spruce Trail